ZJLi2013/av_papers_collection/README.md

 * VIT-Slim:  multi-dimension searching in continuous optimization space (Berkeley, 2022 CVPR)

-## self-supervised & CV Foundational Models
+## Self-Supervised & CV Foundational Models

 * self-training with noisy student improved imageNet classification (2020, Google)
     * first train EfficentNet on labeled images, and use it as teacher to generate pseudo labels for 300M unlablled images, then train a larger EfficientNet as student model on the combination of labeled and pseudo labeled images.